nternetinspired/oneweb-sass/README.md

 ## Contributing
 Contributions are welcome.
-Please ensure that any code submissions are authored according to the [Oneweb styleguide](STYLEGUIDE) and submit a pull request.
+Please ensure that any code submissions are authored according to the [Oneweb styleguide](STYLEGUIDE.md) and submit a pull request.

 ## Issues
 If you find something wrong or have some suggestions how Oneweb can be improved, please use Github's issue reporting features or submit a pull request.
 If you email me with such things you will be ignored.

 ## Copyright and license
-Code and documentation copyright 2014 Seth Warburton and released under [the MIT license](LICENSE).
+Oneweb-sass is released under [the MIT license](LICENSE).